Cleveland Indians changing name to Cleveland Guardians

 The move is part of a larger cultural shift across the US as corporate brands reexamine their use of racist caricatures and stereotypical names.

 The team announced last year that it would be making a name change, joining the NFL's Washington Football Team to say in 2020 that it was moving on from a name invoking Native Americans.
+Cleveland removed the "Chief Wahoo" logo, a caricature of a Native American character, from its uniforms following the 2018 season.

 The choice of Guardians draws inspiration from Cleveland's architectural history.
 The Guardians of Traffic are the large art deco statues that adorn the Hope Memorial Bridge that connects the city's west side with the east side.

+"We are excited to usher in the next era of the deep history of baseball in Cleveland," team owner and chairman Paul Dolan said in a news release.
+"Cleveland has and always will be the most important part of our identity.
+Therefore, we wanted a name that strongly represents the pride, resiliency and loyalty of Clevelanders."

-The Cleveland club will hold a news conference at 2 p.m.
-ET to detail the change.
+The Cleveland club will retain its colors, it said.
+It will hold a news conference at 2 p.m.
+ET to detail the name change.

 This is a developing story and will be updated.